Sacane/JManager/src/main/kotlin/fr/sacane/jmanager/domain/README.md

 Two main reasons for this implementation :
 * To be close with the DDD concepts, an outsider can read this part of a code.
 When he looks this project he can easily check that a user has a Password as attribute, and not a String which represent a password.
 This part is one of the reason this architecture exists.
 * To encapsulate the business logic inside the encapsulated object.
-If I want passwords in this application to have a certain pattern, I have to specify it inside the object.
+If I want passwords in this application to have a certain pattern, I have to specify it in the domain.

 ## Port and Adapters